Soleymantic/personal-assistant-agent-backend/README.md

 ```

 ### PostgreSQL container image
-You do **not** need a separate Dockerfile for PostgreSQL: the included `docker-compose.yml` already uses the official `postgres:16` image with the `aiadmin` database, user, and password exposed on port `5432`.
+You do **not** need a separate Dockerfile for PostgreSQL: the included `docker-compose.yml` already uses the official `postgres:16` image with the `aiadmin` database, user, and password exposed on host port `5433`.
 Use that image as-is unless you need custom extensions or initialization, in which case you can swap the image in `docker-compose.yml` for your own.

 ## Project structure
 - `src/main/java/com/nejat/projects/aiadmin/controller` – REST controllers for HTTP endpoints.